 - The Great Mine

 An article in the Phoenix Herald and Republican in 1893 described a “Great Mine” that had been found 5 years earlier north of the west end of Superstition Mountain.
 Approximately one year after the “Salazar Survey” discovery was made by the author that gave the exact location of Cerro Negra in relation to natural landmarks, the “Great Mine” was discovered by accident while using Google Earth.
-The Great Mine was found to be a distinct cave zone of a very large mine, on the eastern edge of Cerro Negra.
-The irony is that the author put a center post for a mining claim in the center of the cave zone 12 years earlier because of the great mineralization found there.
+The Great Mine was found to be a distinct cave zone of a very large mine, on the eastern side of Cerro Negra.
+The irony is that the author put a center post for a mining claim in the center of the cave zone 12 years earlier because of the outstanding mineralization found there.

 Enjoy the following pages!